cjbell630/FNaF_Advance/README.md

 1. devkitPro (follow the tutorial for your system [here][10])
 2. The following from gba-dev (subgroup of devkitPro):

-   `libtonc devkitARM gba-cmake catnip devkitarm-cmake devkitarm-gcc`
+   `libtonc devkitARM gba-cmake catnip devkitarm-cmake devkitarm-gcc devkit-env`

    (and associated dependencies)